The JFE Group is enhanching Corporate Governance to achieve sustainable growth and increased corporate value over the medium to long term.

 The JFE Group Policies for Addressing Antisocial Forces works to ensure sound company management through uniform organization-wide measures under JFE’s compliance system in response to organized crime.
 In addition, JFE has its own Regulations for Addressing Violence Directed at Companies, including a manual on the initial steps that should be taken in responding to violence targeting companies.

-JFE’s Corporate Ethics Hotline helps to ensure that important information regarding compliance can be communicated from the front lines to top management rapidly and accurately.
-To encourage the active sharing of information, the hotline is operated under rules and regulations that protect people who report information or seek advice.
+JFE’s Corporate Ethics Hotline helps to ensure that important compliance-related information, including Antitrust violation, bribery, or all kind of workplace harassment, can be communicated from the front lines to top management rapidly and accurately.
+The whistleblowing system aim to maintain corporate ethics, comply with laws and regulations, and prevent corruption.
+It is accessible to all officers and employees of JFE Holdings and the JFE Group as well as customers, suppliers, and other business partners.
+People can report concerns or seek advice by email, by telephone using a dedicated telephone number, or by ordinary mail.
+An external hotline to a law firm is also provided.
+To encourage the active sharing of information, confidentiality is strictly respected and the hotline is operated under rules and regulations that protect people who report information or seek advice.
 Whistleblowing and requests for advice are regularly reported to full-time Audit & Supervisory Board Members and the operational status of the system is reviewed by the Board of Directors.

 Risk Management System

 JFE Holdings is responsible for comprehensive risk management in accordance with its Basic Policy for Building Internal Control Systems.
-The JFE Group CSR Council collects specific information for the purpose of reducing the frequency and impact of risks.
-The executive officer responsible for risk works to identify potential risks associated with business activities, ethical and regulatory compliance, and the disclosure of financial reports and information.
+The JFE Group CSR Council, which is independent of the Audit & Supervisory Board and chaired by the President of JFE Holdings, collects specific information for the purpose of reducing the frequency and impact of risks.
+The executive officer responsible for risk works to identify potential risks associated with business activities, ethical and regulatory compliance, the disclosure of financial reports and information, and as ESG risks, which have become increasingly important in risk management.
 If potential risks are identified, they are assessed to determine if there is a need for further examination or the deployment of countermeasures.

 The JFE Group has established the JFE Group Privacy Statement to maintain the appropriate protection of personal information.